coding-for-reproducible-research/CfRR_Courses/individual_modules/markdown_with_python/6-Export-the-Document.md

 * They can be easily viewed in any web browser without requiring Jupyter or Python.

 * To export, go to the menu: `File > Save and Export Notebook as > HTML (.html)`.

-### 3. Exporting as PDF
-* Exporting as a PDF creates a document suitable for printing or formal sharing.

-* Like HTML, it’s a static snapshot of your notebook with all visible code, text, and outputs.

-* PDFs are widely accepted in academic and professional settings.

-* Export via `File > Save and Export Notebook as > PDF via LaTeX (.pdf)`.